-The first steps of the Maritime Museum were established as early as 1883 when the collection of old sea articles began in Ruse by the officers in the Danube fleet.
+The first steps of the Maritime Museum were made as early as 1883, when the collection of old sea articles was organised in Ruse by the officers in the Danube fleet.
 The first public exposition of the Maritime Museum was in Varna and was established on 20 May 1923 due to the public organization called the Bulgarian Public Maritime Agreement.

 Since 1955 the museum has been included in the Ministry of Defense as a branch of the National War History Museum.
 The building, in which it is housed today, was constructed at the end of the 19th century and is an architectural monument.

 In its expositions, the museum presents maritime Bulgaria in its wholeness.
 The most important moments and processes of the naval activities of the Bulgarians, the construction of the maritime fleet, the participation of our seamen in the war between Serbia and Bulgaria (1885), the Balkan War (1912 – 1913), the First World War (1914 – 1918) and the Second World War (1939 – 1945) is presented on a relatively small area of about 400 square meters.